No real shade to be found but the 2.5-liter liquid capacity keeps you cool.

 At first glance, the Cloud Walker 18 looks cushy and supportive, and it is to a point.
 With a typical day hike load; rain shell, ⅔ full hydration bladder, some snacks, GPS, and a few other small items, the pack carries well.
 The pack has substantially padded shoulder straps which feel good initially, especially with a lighter load, but the support fades if the weight carried is more than 10 pounds.
 Depending on your needs, this may or may not be a big factor for you.

 The Cloud Walker design features an air mesh back panel that provides decent cushioning but lacked ventilation on warmer days.
-Other packs in our lineup like the Osprey Syncro, Platypus Duthie A.M.
-10, and Osprey Skarab 18 provide superior back ventilation on warm days.
+Other top-tier packs in our lineup like the Osprey Syncro 12 and Platypus Duthie A.M.
+10 provide far superior back ventilation on warm days.
 Poor back ventilation is often a significant factor during outdoor activity for several months out of the year, and a large part of the reason the Cloud Walker didn't land at the top of the heap in this metric.
 A sweaty back isn't the most comfortable.

 Hot weather sandstone scrambling with the Cloud Walker 18, which isn't our first choice for this kind of sweaty affair.

-When compared to the other large capacity hiking hydration pack in our test, the Osprey Skarab 18, differences in storage are pretty minor overall.
+When compared to the other large capacity hiking hydration packs in our test, the Osprey Skarab 18 and Gregory Nano 18, differences in storage are pretty minor overall.
 The Cloud Walker has a dedicated hydration sleeve closest to the hiker's back, with a large single main compartment for primary storage.

 A large main compartment provides the majority of storage.